Air Force Logo

 Auth bypass (Pages Router i18n Middleware bypass)115.5.16

-DoS (Server Components x 2, Image Optimizer, HTTP deserialization, unbounded disk cache)615.0.8 – 15.5.16
+DoS (Server Components x 2, Image Optimizer, HTTP deserialization, unbounded disk cache)615.0.8 to 15.5.16

-SSRF via WebSocket upgrade — Next.js 14 would follow upgrade headers through internal proxying without proper validation.
+SSRF via WebSocket upgrade: Next.js 14 would follow upgrade headers through internal proxying without proper validation.
 If you expose any WebSocket endpoints, an attacker could coerce the server into making requests to internal services.

-HTTP request smuggling in rewritesnext.config.js rewrite rules that use user-controlled destination paths could be exploited for request smuggling between the Next.js layer and whatever sits behind it (nginx, Coolify, etc.).
+HTTP request smuggling in rewrites: next.config.js rewrite rules that use user-controlled destination paths could be exploited for request smuggling between the Next.js layer and whatever sits behind it (nginx, Coolify, etc.).

-DoS via Server Components — two separate advisories, both allowing an attacker to trigger unbounded work in the React Server Components renderer with a crafted request.
+DoS via Server Components: two separate advisories, both allowing an attacker to trigger unbounded work in the React Server Components renderer with a crafted request.
 No auth required.

-Why we'd deferred it
+Why I'd deferred it

 Next.js 15 introduced several breaking changes that require touching a lot of files: